ruthresh1/dsaNotes/algorithms/sorting/README.md

 ### Quick sort
-* the most widely used sorting algorithm (Tim sort is next)
+* the most widely used sorting algorithm (as a part of Tim sort)
-* is not stable
+* is not stable but is inplace

 ```java
 static void quickSort(int[] arr, int low, int high) {